dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 https://www.ibm.com/support/knowledgecenter/SSEQ5Y_6.0.0/com.ibm.pcomm.doc/books/html/host_access08.htm

-Transformative use of the HACL created by me that doesn't necessarily fall under these guidelines is available for use under the [License].
+The transformative use of the HACL created by me is available for use under the MIT License.